reduxjs/redux/docs/basics/DataFlow.md

     let nextState = todoApp(previousState, action)
     ```

     Note that a reducer is a pure function.
 It only *computes* the next state.
 It should be completely predictable: calling it with the same inputs many times should produce the same outputs.
-It shouldn’t perform any side effects like API calls or router transitions.
+It shouldn't perform any side effects like API calls or router transitions.
 These should happen before an action is dispatched.

 3. **The root reducer may combine the output of multiple reducers into a single state tree.**

   How you structure the root reducer is completely up to you.
 Redux ships with a [`combineReducers()`](../api/combineReducers.md) helper function, useful for “splitting” the root reducer into separate functions that each manage one branch of the state tree.

-  Here’s how [`combineReducers()`](../api/combineReducers.md) works.
-Let’s say you have two reducers, one for a list of todos, and another for the currently selected filter setting:
+  Here's how [`combineReducers()`](../api/combineReducers.md) works.
+Let's say you have two reducers, one for a list of todos, and another for the currently selected filter setting:

     ```js
     function todos(state = [], action) {